 Etiquette and Safety

-A number of items are prohibited near the starting line, finish line, and along the course on Marathon Monday.
+A number of items are prohibited along the marathon route.
 Read the official spectator guidelines for more information.

 - Alcohol consumption is not allowed on trains, buses, or at any stations.